About

 About Kelly

-I started my TikTok as a piece of my final project for my master’s degree in 2020 and it grew into this unexpectedly important part of my life.
-Initially, I was making videos by following trends, but when I was diagnosed with ADHD one year later (at age 30!) and started sharing about that journey online I realized there were so many people looking for the validation, humor, and information that I was able to provide.
+My story as an ADHD coach and content creator began back in 2020 when I made a TikTok as a piece of my final project for my master’s degree.
+I discovered that making fun little videos really scratched an itch that began when I was a child who wanted to be a movie director.
+For a couple of years, I spent my free time making videos online by following trends, but when I was diagnosed with ADHD one year later (at age 30!) and started sharing about that journey online I realized there were so many people looking for the validation, humor, and information that I was able to provide.
 So I just kept going with it.

 I had been a classroom teacher and then a library media center director for 10 years but was feeling burnt out and overstimulated in those roles.
 I had been looking for something that better suited my strengths and needs, and then it was like my future stitched itself together: I combined the joy I get from content creation with the love I have for connecting with and teaching others and found my way onto the path of coaching.